-Richard King began serving as principal horn of The Cleveland Orchestra at the beginning of the 1997-98 season, having joined the ensemble in 1988 as associate principal at the age of 20.
-He has frequently been featured as a soloist with the Orchestra, including May 2009 performances of Haydn’s Horn Concerto No. 1 and Mozart’s Horn Concerto No.1.
-Mr. King has also appeared as soloist with the Tokyo Symphony and New Zealand’s Auckland Philharmonia.
+Richard King began serving as principal horn of The Cleveland Orchestra in 1997, having joined the ensemble in 1988 as associate principal at the age of twenty.
+Mr. King has been featured many times as soloist with the Orchestra, including works by Britten, Haydn, and Mozart.
+He has also appeared as soloist with the Richmond Symphony, Tokyo Symphony, and New Zealand’s Auckland Philharmonia.

 A native of Long Island, New York, Richard King began playing the horn at the age of nine and spent six years as a student of Arthur Green.
 He then attended the Curtis Institute of Music in Philadelphia, where his primary horn teacher was former Cleveland Orchestra principal Myron Bloom.

 An active chamber musician and recitalist, Mr. King has performed as a member of the Center City Brass Quintet since 1985; their five recordings on the Chandos label have been met with wide critical acclaim.
 His albums of Chamber Music for Horn and Schubert Lieder transcribed for horn and piano have been released by Albany Records.
 In July and August of 2014, he was a first-time participant at the Marlboro Music Festival.